Uralla Shire Strategic Water Planning Study

 To lead this work, we appointed NSW Public Works Advisory (PWA) to manage what was formerly called the Uralla Shire Integrated Water Management Program (IWCM) — now known as the Uralla Shire Strategic Water Planning Study.

-The three programs are overseen by a Project Manager who is responsible for the performance of the three programs and undertakes coordination, planning and oversight of the assessment of short- and long-term risks to water quality and availability.
+These programs are overseen by a Project Manager who is responsible for the performance of the programs and undertakes coordination, planning and oversight of the assessment of short- and long-term risks to water quality and availability.

 Together, these elements form the foundation for a safe, sustainable future water supply for Uralla Shire.